Q: What is AWS Compute Optimizer?

 Q: What types of Auto Scaling group recommendations does AWS Compute Optimizer support?

 AWS Compute Optimizer provides EC2 instance type and size recommendations for EC2 Auto Scaling groups with a fixed group size, meaning desired, minimum, and maximum are all set to the same value and have no scaling policy attached.
-Additionally, all Auto Scaling group member instances must be of type M, C, R, T, X, I, D, H, and z instance families.
+Additionally, all Auto Scaling group member instances must be of type M, C, R, T, X, I, D, H, Z, G, and P instance families.
 At this time Compute Optimizer does not support Auto Scaling groups configured with mixed instances policy.
 For the full list of supported EC2 instance types, see documentation.

 Q: What data does AWS Compute Optimizer use for my Auto Scaling group recommendations?

-AWS Compute Optimizer needs at least 30 hours of metrics before it makes recommendations for Auto Scaling groups.
-AWS Compute Optimizer analyzes default CloudWatch metrics of each member EC2 instances, such as CPU utilization and network I/O metrics, as well as Auto Scaling group configuration, such as scaling policy and associated launch template.
+AWS Compute Optimizer needs at least 30 consecutive hours of metrics before it makes recommendations for Auto Scaling groups.
+Compute Optimizer analyzes default CloudWatch metrics of each member EC2 instances, such as CPU utilization and network I/O metrics, as well as Auto Scaling group configuration, such as scaling policy and associated launch template.

 EBS volume recommendations